Attractive Nuisance Doctrine

-The attractive nuisance doctrine is a premises liability rule of common law in the United States that has developed as a way to hold land owners responsible for maintaining dangerous conditions upon their property that are likely to attract children who are unable to appreciate the danger.
+The attractive nuisance doctrine is a premises liability rule of common law in the United States that has developed as a way to hold a landowner responsible for maintaining a dangerous condition upon his property that is likely to attract children who are unable to appreciate the danger.
 Some common examples of conditions that the doctrine has been applied to are: unprotected swimming pools, lakes, trampolines, piles of sand or debris, old cars, or defect play structures.
 Dangerous domestic animals are another possible use of this doctrine.

 Attractive Nuisance vs Premise Liability Law

 Under typical premises liability law, the duty a landowner owes to a trespasser is less than that owed to an invitee–a person invited onto the premises for the owner’s mutual benefit.
 The attractive nuisance doctrine counteracts this burden to deter landowners from keeping unprotected conditions on their property that they should realize will attract kids.

 Although there may be variances from state-to-state, in order for the doctrine to apply the following elements generally must be met:

 - The place where the condition exists is one where the landowner or occupier knows or should know children are likely to trespass;